Ric Lewis

-Ric Lewis is a British businessman.
+Ric Lewis is a British-American businessman.
 He is a founding partner of Tristan Capital Partners, a British property investment firm, and its predecessor, Curzon Global Partners (1998–2008).
 He is also the founder and chairman of a registered charity, The Black Heart Foundation.

+Lewis also serves on numerous corporate and community and charity boards in the UK.
 He ranked first in the Powerlist 2019, an annual list of the UK's most influential people with African or Afro-Caribbean heritage.

-Early life and career
+Early life and education

-Ric Lewis (born December 1962) was born in Salem, Massachusetts to African American parents.
-His father was chief of the local fire department and his mother worked for a local telecommunications company.
-Lewis attended public high school, was class president and at 6'10" also played on the basketball team.
+Ric Lewis was born in Salem, Massachusetts, United States, to African American parents.
+He attended public high school, was class president and at 6'10" also played on the basketball team.
 After high school, he attended Dartmouth College to study Spanish and Economics and later Harvard Business School.

+Career

 Lewis was a partner and senior managing director of AEW Capital Management, a Boston investment management business, where he led the company’s expansion into Europe and moved to London in 1998.